 Useful questions include whether any medicine on your list has a grapefruit warning, whether the warning applies to juice and fruit, and whether avoidance is needed.
 Also ask how to count the portion in your meal plan.
 If you use glucose monitoring, ask what readings should prompt a follow-up.

-The same approach applies to other safe fruits for diabetes.
+The same approach applies to other fruit choices.
 You do not need to label fruit as allowed or banned.
 You need a plan for carbohydrate, medication safety, and your personal response.
+For navigation, the Diabetes Condition Hub and Diabetes Products category can help readers browse related diabetes resources and product categories.

 Authoritative Sources

-For medication interaction context, see the FDA consumer guidance on grapefruit juice and medicines.
+For medication interaction context, see the FDA guidance on grapefruit juice and medicines.

-For general grapefruit nutrition context, Johns Hopkins Medicine reviews grapefruit benefits and safety considerations.
+For nutrition and safety context, Johns Hopkins Medicine reviews grapefruit benefits and safety considerations.

 This content is for informational purposes only and is not a substitute for professional medical advice.